Richard Raši

-Richard Raši (born 2 April 1971 in Košice) is a Slovak physician and politician who served as Slovakia's Deputy Prime Minister for Investments and Information.
+Richard Raši (born 2 April 1971) is a Slovak physician and politician who served as Slovakia's Deputy Prime Minister for Investments and Information.
 A member of the Voice – Social Democracy (Hlas – sociálna demokracia) political party, Raši previously served as Mayor of the city of Košice.
 He also served from 3 June 2008 until 8 June 2010 as Minister of Health in the First cabinet of Robert Fico.
 On 26 March 2025, he assumed the Speaker of the National Council role succeeding Peter Žiga.

 Early life and education

 Born 2 April 1971 in Kosice, Raši studied medicine at the Medical faculty at the University of Pavol Jozef Šafárik from 1989, receiving his medical degree in 1995.
 After specializing as a trauma surgeon, he received his master's degree in the field of public health at the Slovak Medical University in 2004.
 Raši received his PhD degree in the same field at Technical University of Košice six years later.